JailsonS/read_xml/readme.md

 <p>
     Basecally, I need plot lat, long coords from farms.
 At first, it is necessary to iterate over xml files <br>
-    and then store informatinos in array of dicts.
+    and then store information in array of dicts.
 Then, I use write a new csv file.
 </p>